ppshobi/psonic/Readme.md

 ### Searching/AutoSuggestions

-To search on the index use the following sample code
+To search on the index using the following sample code

 ```php
 $search = new Psonoc\Search(new Psonic\Client('localhost', 1491, 'SecretPassword', 30));